rubythonode/vuex-cli-scaffold/README.md

 $ npm run vuex-cli-scaffold shop shop/products shop/products/product
 ```

-**Important**: When you creating nested entities you have to manually set the modules value in the parent modules.
-In our case, you would need to set the modules for all entities.
+**Important**: When you creating nested entities, you have to manually set the modules value in the parent modules.
+In our case, you would need to set the modules for all entities except `shop`.

 ### Initialize store

-If you start from zero you can create a store next to other entities.
+If you start from zero, you can create a store next to other entities.

 ```bash
 $ npm run vuex-cli-scaffold shop shop/products shop/products/product -new